arizzogithub/The-El-Gamal-public-key-cryptosystem-practical-examples/README.md

 This assignment takes a practical example for the El Gamal public key cryptosystem.

-Task:  Given a unique set of data
+Task:  Given a unique set of data (JSON file)

 {
  "srn": "555555",